geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 We left the deconvolution running for 8 hours and aborted the program due to the intractability.
 We note that there is an alternative reparameterization that uses gradient descent, but this is out of scale for this experiment.

-It would be useful to know if we can use the SVD of the adjacency matrix to approximate the deconvolution.
+We can also SVD of the adjacency matrix to find the deconvolution.
-The eigen decomposition has time complexity $O(n^3)$, while the truncated SVD has time complexity $O(kn^2)$, where $k$ is the number of singular values that we keep.
+Instead of rescaling the eigenvectors of the eigen-decomposition, we just find the inverse of the matrix through SVD by inverting the $\Sigma$ matrix.
-Our matrix is fairly dense (50%), so even if we only kept non-zero eigenvalues, we would benefit from the time complexity of the truncated SVD.
+Both methods have the same big-O complexity of $O(n^3)$.

-However, we're unsure of the effects of rescaling the singular values instead of the true eigenvalues of the matrix.
+Truncating the results of the eigen decomposition or SVD leads to unstable results on small toy examples; the effects of approximating the matrix are uncertain in this case.

 ##### global silencing of indirect correlations